API Reference

 async def continue_(run_id: str, *, idempotency_key: str | None = None) → RunCreateResponse

 POST /v1/runs/{run_id}/continue — resume a paused run (typically after a human task was resumed).
 Trailing underscore avoids the Python continue keyword collision.
+The auto-injected Idempotency-Key makes replays contractually safe on kneo_serv >= 0.9.0 (older servers treated the key as best-effort on this route).

 async def replay(run_id: str) → RunReplayResponse